 The American Sign Museum has been the home for printed ads and other signs since 2005.
 The museum has many displays regarding both signage and the equipment used to create them.
 You can get free admission for two people with your library card.

 Built in 1804, The Betts House is the oldest surviving building in Cincinnati.
-It is the oldest brick home in the State of Ohio.
+In fact, it is the oldest brick home in the State of Ohio.
 The house serves as a museum of Cincinnati’s history and culture.
 You can get two free passes to the Betts House with your library card.

 The Great Parks of Hamilton County was once known as the Hamilton County Park District.
 The Great Parks are made up of 17 parks and 4 conservation areas in and around Cincinnati.
 With your library card, you can get free admission for one vehicle.